Bernas Coni Warren Home Page Investments

 Income from Investment Bonds

-Regular income 'withdrawals' can be taken (e.g. monthly).
-There may be a minimum and/or maximum level set by the fund manager.
+Regular income withdrawals can be taken (e.g. monthly).
+There may be a minimum and/or maximum level set by the provider.

-The size of any withdrawals taken can be varied, to suit your needs.
-NB: The higher the withdrawals = the less opportunity for capital growth, of course.
+Usually, the size of any withdrawals taken can be varied from time to time, to suit your needs.
+NB: The higher the withdrawals = the less opportunity for any capital growth, of course.

 Investment Bonds & Taxation